-Tax type Penalty percentage Income tax 10% Provisional tax 10% on the late or non-payment of provisional tax; 20% if an estimate has not been filed; 20% if provisional tax estimate has been understated.
+Tax type Penalty percentage Income tax 10% under certain circumstances (i.e. sec 35A) Provisional tax 10% on the late or non-payment of provisional tax; 20% if an estimate has not been filed; 20% if provisional tax estimate has been understated.
 Employers and employees tax 10% if return has not been filed; 10% if employee tax and/or UIF has not been paid; 10% if fringe benefits have not been indicated on employee's tax certificates.
 Value-Added Tax 10% on the late payment of VAT